교과목

 This course introduces methodologies and concepts for the analysis and design of intelligent transportation system; and discusses state-of-art information and communication technologies (ICT) that are readily applicable to real-world transportation problems.

-MO.50007 Transportation Infrastructure systems
+MO.50324 Transportation Infrastructure Systems

-MO.50010 Public Transportation Systems
+MO.50356 Public Transportation System

 This course introduces how to systemically understand public transportation systems.
 The scope ranges from the fundamental theories to real-world applications.
 Both traditional modes including buses, subways, and taxis, and emerging transit services associated with electric vehicles (EVs) and connected and autonomous vehicles (CAVs) will be discussed.

-MO.60042 Wireless Power Transfer System
+MO.60256 Wireless Power Transfer System

 This course introduces the basic concept and principle of wireless power transfer system which are being developed in electric vehicle and electric railway system.
 Also, the analysis of equivalent circuit, system design methodology, maximization of efficiency and transfer power, and magnetic field shielding technology for human body protection from the magnetic field is explained.